makrai/notes/lauscher2005-zero-hero.md

 * What are the annotation costs, and at which conversion rate do they trans- late into performance points?
-Here, we provide some ballpark estimates based on annotation costs reported by other researchers.
+Here, we provide some ballpark estimates based on annotation costs reported by other researchers

 ### Natural Language Inference

 * Marelli+ (2014) reportedly paid $2,030 for 200k judgements, which would amount
   to $0.01015 per NLI instance and, in turn, to $10.15 for 1,000 annotations.
-In our few-shot experiments this would yield an average improvement of 2.24 and 2.54 accuracy points for mBERT and XLM-R, respectively.
+In our few-shot experiments this would yield an average improvement of 2.24 and 2.54 accuracy points for mBERT and XLM-R, respectively

-### Question Answering.
+### Question Answering

 * Rajpurkar+ (2016) report a payment cost of $9 per hour and a time effort of 4 minutes per paragraph.
-With an average of 5 paragraphs per article, our few-shot scenario (10 articles) roughly requires 50 paragraphs-level annotations, i.e., 200 minutes of annotation effort and would in total cost around $30 (for respective performance improvements of 4.5 and 2.1 points for mBERT and XLM-R).
+With an average of 5 paragraphs per article, our few-shot scenario (10 articles) roughly requires 50 paragraphs-level annotations, i.e., 200 minutes of annotation effort and would in total cost around $30 (for respective performance improvements of 4.5 and 2.1 points for mBERT and XLM-R)

 * our lower-level (DEP, POS) tasks are presumably more expensive to annotate, as
-  * they require some linguistic knowledge and annotation training.
+  * they require some linguistic knowledge and annotation training
   * On the other hand, we typically need much fewer annotated instances